OpenST/openst.js/README.md

 ```

 ##### Sample Constants
-To seemlessly execute the example code provided in this file, please use below code if you have setup development environment using init-dev-env.
+Please use below code if you have set up development environment using init-dev-env.

 ```js
 const os = require('os');